Frequently Asked Questions About A Public Car Auction

 18. Do You Describe The Mechanical Issues With The Cars?

 No: All we are concerned about is that the motor and transmission does not need to be completely replaced.
 Any other components with a car are your responsibility.
-We do not list out any mechanical issues with the cars such as check engine lights, brakes, suspension, windows needing repair or any componets as we cannot be responsible for missing or miss diagnosing anything beyond what our Green Light guarantee is.
+We do not list out any mechanical issues with the cars such as but not limited too check engine lights, air bag lights, brakes, suspension, windows needing repair or any componets as we cannot be responsible for missing or miss diagnosing anything beyond what our Green Light guarantee is.
 The important thing to know is that the motor and transmission is not in need of replacement and this is the most expensive job on a car and you are protected provided you follow our policy time line as stated above.
 No exceptions.
-So please feel free to come in person to Salem NH and evaluate the car prior to the Auction on Wednesday from 9am-5pm and Saturday 9am-10am.
+So please feel free to come in person to Salem NH and evaluate the car prior to the Auction on Saturday 8:30am-10:30am.
 We provide this time so that you can get the keys and check over the cars and encourage you to bring whatever tools or people with the know how to help you if you are new to this process.
 What the Auction will do is make sure that the motor or transmission will not need to be completely replaced any other issues are your responsibility.
 If you choose not to come in person and you are buying a car online BUYER BEWARE!
 As this is a Auction not a Dealership.

 19. What is a Walk?
 How Can a Car Be SOLD, But Then Show up in the next Auction?